rodrigue89/Swizzle/README.md

 ## Beyond Swizzle

-- My [reddit](https://www.reddit.com/user/SafelySwift) is a great place to chat about ideas or discuss coding
-- The [Crafting Interpreters](http://craftinginterpreters.com) book is a really helpful reference.
+- My [reddit](https://www.reddit.com/user/SafelySwift) is a great place to chat about ideas or discuss coding.
+There is also the dedicated [subreddit](https://www.reddit.com/r/swizzle_lang/).- The [Crafting Interpreters](http://craftinginterpreters.com) book is a really helpful reference.

 ## Requirements